STFUjs/STFU/README.md

 ALL character encodings including those < 128 use Expanders of 2 or more octets with high bit set.

-The 64 numbers are 00xxxxxx and mapped to ascii in the initial encodings.
+The 64 numbers are 01xxxxxx in STFU and mapped to ascii in the initial encoding of STFU "text".

 The @(@) Context is a combination of the context tree and the supporting "named" host.